SummaryRead the full fact sheet

 - Lack of ritual – people who experience a miscarriage don’t have the opportunity to express their grief through rituals such as a funeral and burial.

-- Understanding – often there is no medical explanation for a woman’s miscarriage.
-This can leave parents feeling guilty, anxious and fearful of another miscarriage.
+- Understanding – often there is no medical explanation for a miscarriage.
+This can leave parents feeling a range of emotions including guilt, and fear of having another miscarriage.

 Sudden unexpected death in infants (SUDI)

-- Guilt or self-blame that somehow they were responsible for the baby’s death
+- feeling guilt or self-blame that somehow they were responsible for the baby’s death

-- Others’ ignorance about SUDI may lead to parents not receiving support and even being blamed for the death of their child.
+- other people’s lack of understanding about SUDI.
+This may lead to parents not receiving support and even being blamed for the death of their child.

 Coping with the death of a baby in the long term